 I am an Assistant Professor of History at the University of Lethbridge, where I teach courses on early modern Europe, and the Age of Revolutions.
 I specialize in the history of disaster, crisis (including revolution), and the environment in the eighteenth century, and I have interests in transnational history, and women and gender studies.

-I have conducted archival research in cities across the Atlantic, including Paris, Aix, Marseille, Madrid, Cádiz, Seville, London, Lisbon, Venice, Genoa, New Orleans, and Washington DC, and I have presented my research at annual meetings for the American Historical Association, the American Association for the History of Medicine, the Society for French Historical Studies, the Consortium on the Revolutionary Era, and others.
+I have conducted archival research in cities across the Atlantic, including Paris, Aix, Marseille, Madrid, Cádiz, Seville, London, Lisbon, Venice, Genoa, Rome, New Orleans, and Washington DC, and I have presented my research at annual meetings for the American Historical Association, the American Association for the History of Medicine, the Society for French Historical Studies, the Consortium on the Revolutionary Era, and others.
 I am also co-founder, executive editor, and contributor for the academic blog, www.AgeofRevolutions.com, which explores themes and moments in the history of revolutions.
 A first generation Cuban-American, I was raised in Miami, Florida, where I discovered my passion for history, and became interested in revolutionary and disaster studies.
 For more on this, see my post, “The Cuban Revolution & Me.”

 Follow me on Twitter @CindyErmus